-The following paragraphs set forth recommended criteria within the framework of present generally accepted accounting principles (see the appendix to this statement for selected accounting literature) to govern the selection of the methods described above and provide examples of the application of those criteria.
+5. The following paragraphs set forth recommended criteria within the framework of present generally accepted accounting principles (see the appendix to this Statement for selected accounting literature) to govern the selection of the methods described in paragraph 4 and provide examples of the application of those criteria.

-Project Costs.
-Costs to sell real estate projects, less amounts recovered from incidental operations or sales, should be classified with, and accounted for in the same manner as, construction costs if they meet both of the following criteria:
+Project Costs

-- 1. The costs are incurred (a) for tangible assets that are used directly throughout the selling period to aid in the sale of the project or (b) for services that have been performed to obtain regulatory approval for sales. - 2.
+- 6. Costs to sell real estate projects, less amounts recovered from incidental operations or sales, should be classified with and accounted for in the same manner as construction costs if they meet both of the following criteria: - that are used directly throughout the selling period to aid in the sale of the project or (ii) for services that have been performed to obtain regulatory approval for sales. - b.
 The costs are reasonably expected to be recovered from sales of the project or from incidental operations.

-Examples of costs that ordinarily meet the criteria for project costs include the costs of model units and their furnishings, sales facilities, legal fees for preparation of prospectuses, and semipermanent signs.
+Costs that ordinarily meet the criteria for project costs include, for example, the costs of model units and their furnishings, sales facilities, legal fees for preparation of prospectuses, and semipermanent signs.